LizHacks/dashboards/README.md

-# Dashboards
+# Deplomator

-A dashboard rotation tool
+A tool for deployment using GH branches.